ketan27j/whisky-goggles/README.md

 ```
 python run.py api --port 5000
 ```
+This will automatically fetch images by reading bottle dataset and store it in data/whisky_images/ folder.

 The API server provides:
 - `POST /identify` - Upload an image to identify a whisky bottle